Mulu National Park

 “The Pinnacles”, tall, jagged limestone outcrops with steep trails, rare orchids and a treacherous route to the summit provide a challenging and unique trek for those in search of more adventure. |

-3D2N Mulu National Park
+3D2N Mulu National Park - The showcaves

 Spend 2 days in Mulu National Park exploring Deer, Lang's, Wind and Clearwater caves, otherwise known as "the show caves".
 These caves are easily accessible to visitors thanks to boardwalks, railings, paths and lights but a guide remains mandatory to enter any of the caves.
 Our 3D2N itinerary also includes a stop off at sunset to watch the impressive bat exodus from the bat observation platform near Deer & Lang's cave and an optional night walk to learn more about the park’s nocturnal wildlife.
 On the last day venture onto the canopy skywalk for a bird’s-eye view of the rainforest or remain firmly on the ground and explore some of the park's beautiful forest trails.